Recipe Converter

 About this calculator

 This calculator converts cooking measurements between cups, tablespoons, teaspoons, millilitres, grams, ounces, and more — including cross-class conversions that cross the volume-to-weight boundary using ingredient-specific densities.
-You can also scale the entire recipe up or down by entering your original and desired serving counts.
+You can scale the entire recipe up or down by serving count, or by baking-pan size: switch to pan mode and enter your original and target pan dimensions to rescale the batter by the pan-area ratio.

 How to read your results